 Briefing on Dogen's Soto Zen: "Let daily cultivation of meditation, the precepts, and wise discernment develop."

 Eihei Dogen (1200-53) is also called Kigen Dogen, Joyo Dogen, Dogen Roshi and just Dogen.
-He taught a mindful Zen as he learnt it in China, and became a very influential Zen teacher.
+He taught a mindful Zen as he learnt it in China, and became a very influential Zen teacher in his homeland, Japan.
 His variant of Zen is called Soto Zen in Japan and Ts'ao-Tung Ch'an in China.
 He writes,

 "I decided to compile a record of the customs and standards that I experienced first-hand in the Zen monasteries of the great Kingdom of Sung, together with a record of profound instruction from a counselor which I have received and maintained.
 I will leave this record to people who learn in practice and are easy in the truth, so that they can know the right Dharma of the Buddha's lineage."
 [In the Shobogenzo's chap.
 "Bendowa".